Shoumodipdc/Dental-College-Data-Extraction/README.md

 Loading (Reporting): The final step turns the AI's findings into a structured table.
 This allows us to compare colleges side-by-side, spot trends (like urban vs. rural distribution), and check for regulatory compliance.

 Why This Matters for Business
-Efficiency: It does 10 hours of manual research in 30 seconds.
+Efficiency: It does manual research in 30 seconds.

 Data Integrity: It uses AI to cross-verify facts across multiple sources, ensuring the data is accurate.